Rounding near-optimal quantum strategies for nonlocal games to strategies using maximally entangled states: Near-optimal quantum strategies and nonlocal game algebras

-For the remaining relations $r\in R$ of the algebra $\msG$ on $Im(P)$.
-The result follows from (a) and (b) since each polynomial relation breaks into a finite sum of monomials, and therefore we see that completing the proof. \end{proof}

-Recall that in the synchronous game case, starting from an $\epsilon$-perfect synchronous strategy with an arbitrary state, our rounding result will give us an $\epsilon$-representation of the SynchBCS algebra in the $\|\cdot\|_f$-norm.
-So to apply our rounding result in the sychronous algebra case, we need to ensure that under the isomorphism in proposition \ref{prop:iso}, an $\epsilon$-representation of the synchronous algebra $\mcA(\mcG)$ gives us an $O(\epsilon)$-representation of the SynchBC algebra in the $\rho$-norm.
+Recall from an $\epsilon$-perfect strategy for a BCS nonlocal game with an arbitrary state, our rounding result will give us an $O(\epsilon^{1/4})$-representation of the BCS algebra in the $\|\cdot\|_f$-norm.
+To apply our rounding result in the synchronous algebra case we need to ensure that $\epsilon$-representations of the synchronous algebra $\mcA(\mcG)$ gives us $O(\epsilon)$-representation of the SynchBCS algebra in the $\rho$-norm under the isomorphism in \cref{prop:iso}.
+We remark that we cannot directly apply \cref{prop:stable_pres} here because the approximate representation is not state-independent!